 Melania Trump Wears Jacket Saying ‘I Really Don’t Care.
 Do U?’
-Ahead of Border Visit
+Before and After Visit to Border Shelter for Immigrant Children

-First lady Melania Trump took a trip to the US-Mexico border on Thursday to tour an immigrant children’s shelter, but her trip is getting attention not only for her action, but her wardrobe choice.
+First lady Melania Trump took a trip to the US-Mexico border on Thursday to tour an immigrant children's shelter, but her trip is getting attention not only for her action, but also for her wardrobe choice before and after the journey.

 As the first lady boarded her plane from Andrews Air Force Base, she wore an olive green jacket.
-The back of the jacket read: “I really don’t care.
-Do U?” in white graffiti-style lettering.
+The back of the jacket read: "I really don't care.
+Do u?" in white graffiti-style lettering.
 Trump was not wearing the jacket when she landed in McAllen, Texas.
+She re-donned the jacket and wore it when she deplaned back at Andrews Air Force Base despite the media storm that had erupted over her initial wearing.

 The $39 jacket is last season Zara.